CORTISONE INJECTION LONDON

 What are steroids?

 Corticosteroids are manufactured versions of hormones naturally produced by the adrenal glands.
 When corticosteroids are injected into a joint or muscle they can help relieve inflammation in a nearby part of the body, which can then reduce any pain and stiffness.
 Common used steroids are Kenalog injections, Hydrocortisone injections etc.

-How are they given?
+How Cortisone Injection are given?

 When steroids are given for the purpose of pain relief, they are often used in conjunction with a local anaesthetic called Lidocaine.
 This will provide immediate pain relief that lasts a few hours and also has diagnostic value.